Euro zone business growth hits three-year high but ECB cautious

 “I have repeatedly said that policymakers needed to provide the right bridge across the pandemic, well into the recovery, so we can actually deliver on our mandate.”

-Alongside that, euro zone finance ministers will continue to support their economies as they recover from the pandemic, their chairman Paschal Donohoe said on Friday.
+Alongside that, euro zone finance ministers will continue to support their economies but were upbeat on Friday about prospects for the post-pandemic recovery.

 With more businesses reopening - or at least adapting to lockdowns - IHS Markit’s flash Composite Purchasing Managers’ Index, seen as a good guide to economic health, climbed to 56.9 in May from April’s final reading of 53.8.